Quick Checks

 Check the cluster token

-Verify the token is correct and not expired:If you see authentication errors, generate a new token from Settings > Cluster Tokens in the Chamber dashboard.
+Verify the token is correct and not expired:If you see authentication errors, generate a new token from Settings > Security > API Tokens -> New Token in the Chamber dashboard.

 Check network connectivity